evan-buss/openbooks/README.md

 ### Build the React SPA and compile binaries for multiple platforms.

 - Run `./build.sh`
-- This will install npm packages, build the React app, and compile the executa
+- This will install npm packages, build the React app, and compile the executable.

 ### Build the go binary (if you haven't changed the frontend)